 The Kindness Campaign is a bullying and violence prevention program for schools and communities.
 Dr. Barry Weinhold developed The Kindness Campaign in 1994 during his tenure at the University of Colorado-Colorado Springs where he directed the Counseling and Human Services Program in the School of Education.
 The Kindness Campaign began as an experiment in his graduate classes and, over the space of seven years, grew into a community, regional and national program that was eventually adopted by 13 different communities and about 700 schools.

 Dr. Barry says “Here you see me with Leo the Kindhearted Lion, the mascot of the Campaign.
-I, with Leo strapped in the passenger seat beside me, gathered many smiles and surprised looks from other drivers and we drove around Colorado Springs and along the Front Range of Colorado.
+I, with Leo strapped in the passenger seat beside me, gathered many smiles and surprised looks from other drivers as we drove around Colorado Springs and along the Front Range of Colorado.
 We two Kindness Buddies participated in many school assemblies, met with teachers and administrators and visited with many children in schools that adopted the Campaign.

 My friends kidded me about my unusual friendship with Leo, and called Leo my “alter ego.”
 I always grinned and joyfully admitted it when they teased me.